 This definitive guide covers a wide range of down jackets.
 I have organized each of my top down jacket picks into different categories, to make finding the perfect down jacket a straightforward affair.

-My review will examine factors like warmth, weight, material composition, shell fabrics, best-intended use, price, fit, attractiveness, and everything else that goes into to making the best down jackets.
+My review will examine factors like warmth, weight, material composition, shell fabrics, best-intended use, price, fit, attractiveness, and everything else that goes into to making a great down jacket.

-This list of the best down jackets features tried and true veterans of the down jacket world in addition to the top newcomers on the scene.
+This list features tried and true veterans of the down jacket world in addition to the top newcomers on the scene.

-Here is are my top picks for the best down jackets in 2018:
+Here is are my top picks for 2019:

 |Patagonia Down Sweater Hoodie